 One thing we can say about life a few hundred years ago, it was rough.

-There were virtually no peoples on earth who didn’t have challenges they had to overcome.
+There were virtually no people on earth who didn’t have challenges they had to overcome.
 Natural disasters, wars, famines, plagues.
 You name it, they went through it.

-And now you’re going to go on this silly little diet and hyper reactivate this gene that allowed your ancestors to survive by being good at getting fat really, really fast while at the same time thinking you’re on a weight loss diet.
+And now you’re going to go on this little diet and hyper-reactivate this gene that allowed your ancestors to survive by being good at getting fat fast while at the same time thinking you’re on a weight loss diet.

 See the point?